rafal-szypulka/CSMO_GRAFANA/perl.md

 **Install prerequisite perl modules**

-There are meny methods of installing perl modules.
-We used `cpanm` for installing perl modules.
+There are meny methods of installing perl modules - we used `cpanm`.

-Install `cpanm` (_require internet connection_).
+Install `cpanm` _*require internet connection_.
 Using command:
 ```sh
 sudo curl -L http://cpanmin.us | perl - --sudo App::cpanminus
 ```

 Before installing perl modules, make sure that MySQL server or client is installed on the system.
-In our environment, MySQL server with `cmdb` database was installed on the same Centos 7 VM as other dashboarding solution components: Grafana, InfluxDB and grafana_collect.pl Install the following perl modules using `cpanm` (_require internet connection_)::
+In our environment, MySQL server with `cmdb` database was installed on the same Centos 7 VM as other dashboarding solution components: Grafana, InfluxDB and grafana_collect.pl.
+Install the following perl modules using `cpanm` (_require internet connection_)::

 - Mojolicious::Lite